thomasfricke/training-minikube/README.md

 3. Open a browser on your local machine

    Paste url in your browser.
+If it fails to execute the commands, please try another one.

 4. Download Jupyter-Notebooks